The Best Cheap Motorcycle Insurance in Hawaii

 However, Progressive doesn't offer bikers rental reimbursement coverage.
 That means you'll have to pay for a rental vehicle while your bike is in the shop after an accident.

 Progressive customers can expect a quick and easy claims process after an accident.
-The company gets 35% fewer complaints than other major insurance companies, according to the National Association of Insurance Commissioners (NAIC).
+The company gets only half as many complaints as other major insurance companies.
 This suggests that customers tend to be satisfied with their service.

 Best for bikers with military ties: USAA